Browse By Name

 Expertise: The overarching goals of Dr. Greg Allen's research are to use magnetic resonance imaging (MRI) and neuropsychological methods to: identify brain systems that are different from normal in autism spectrum disorders (ASD); determine whether and how these differences are related to ASD symptoms; guide the search for ASD causes; guide the search for ASD treatments; and evaluate responses to treatment.

-Assistant Professor, Department of Chemical Engineering, Cockrell School of Engineering
+Associate Professor, Department of Chemical Engineering, Cockrell School of Engineering

 +1 512 471 4417